Singletons for Simpletons: Revisiting Windowed Backoff using Chernoff Bounds: Bounding Makespan

 \fb is the simplest, with all windows having size $\Theta(n)$.
 The value of hidden constant does not appear to be explicitly specified in the literature, but we observe that Bender~et al.~\cite{BenderFaHe05} use $3e^3$ in their upper-bound analysis.
 Here, we succeed using a smaller constant; namely, any value at least $1+1/\sqrt{n}$.

-\beb has an initial window size of $1$, and each successive window doubles in size.
+We let \beb use an initial window size of $1$, although any constant will yield the same asymptotic behavior.
+Under \beb, each successive window doubles in size.

-\llb has an initial window size of $2$, and for a current window size of $w_i$, it executes $\lceil \lg\lg(w_i) \rceil$ windows of that size before doubling; we call these sequence of same-sized windows a \defn{plateau}.\footnote{As stated by Bender et al.~\cite{BenderFaHe05}, an equivalent (in terms of makespan) specification of \llb is that $w_{i+1} = (1 + 1/\lg\lg(w_i))w_i$.}
+We let \llb use an initial window size of $4$; again, any constant will yield the same asymptotic behavior.
+For a current window size of $w_i$, it executes $\lceil \lg\lg(w_i) \rceil$ windows of that size before doubling; we call such a sequence of same-sized windows a \defn{plateau}.\footnote{As stated by Bender et al.~\cite{BenderFaHe05}, an equivalent specification (in terms of asymptotic bounds on makespan) of \llb is that $w_{i+1} = (1 + 1/\lg\lg(w_i))w_i$.
+This equivalence is elaborated on by Anderton et al.~\cite{anderton2021windowed}. }

 STB is non-monotonic and executes over a doubly-nested loop.
 The outer loop sets the current window size $w$ to be double that used in the preceding outer loop and each packet selects a single slot to send in; this is like BEB.
 Additionally, for each such $w$, the inner loop executes over $\lg w$ windows of decreasing size: $w, w/2, w/4, ..., 1$; this sequence of windows is referred to as a \defn{run}.
 For each window in a run, a packet chooses a slot uniformly at random in which to send.